JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.4/Notes.md

 **outbound links** - links on a page pointing to external pages :point_left: :point_right:

 Start by assuming the rank of each page is 1 and then iterate untill they sum to the total number of pages.
 Use the algorithm for all pages to page n.
+In reality this can be thousands of iterations.

-No one actaully knows how this algorithm works by the looks of it so dont bother.
+During an iteration dont change the inputs for each page rank, eg iteration 1: A=1, B=1, C=1...

 ### factors that can affect web page rank
 - domain name